certtools/intelmq/docs/Feeds.md

 * **Status:** on
 * **Revision:** 01-07-2018
 * **Description:** The Fraunhofer DDoS attack feed provides information about tracked C&C servers and detected attack commands from these C&Cs.
+You may request access to the feed via email to infection-reporter@fkie.fraunhofer.de

 ### Collector